Overview

 Paracentesis (draining fluid from the tummy)

 It's normal to have a small amount of fluid in your tummy (abdomen).
-If too much fluid builds up, it is called ascites.
+If too much fluid builds up, it's called ascites.
 There can be different reasons for this build-up of fluid, but it is common in people with liver disease.

 If you have too much fluid in your tummy, paracentesis is a procedure to drain or remove it.
-A doctor or specialist nurse in gastroenterology (the branch of medicine that deals with the digestive system, including the liver) does the procedure as day surgery.
+A doctor or specialist nurse in gastroenterology (the service that deals with the digestive system, including the liver) does the procedure as day surgery.
 This means that you do not need to stay in hospital overnight.

 You can have the procedure on a ward, usually Alan Apley ward at St Thomas’ Hospital, or in the emergency department (A&E).